AntonAzer/House-Price-Predictor/README.md

 ,but XG. uses better algo in this case.

 ## More
-For more of Kaggle competition take a look at real-world actual challenge and how I model it [LLM Classification Finetuning](https://www.kaggle.com/code/antonazer/llm-prob?scriptVersionId=347357348).
+For more of Kaggle competition take a look at real-world actual challenge and how I model it with rank 131 in the leaderboard [LLM Classification Finetuning](https://www.kaggle.com/code/antonazer/llm-prob?scriptVersionId=347357348).